 Storage is the last point you need to focus on.

-- Nowadays, common storage capacities (64 GB) are generally adapted to standard use.
-Only Apple with its iPhones can raise some concerns about its entry-level devices.
+- Nowadays, the standard storage capacity (64 GB) is generally adapted to standard use.
+Only Apple, with its iPhones, can cause some concern with its entry-level devices.

 - If you are a photography or video game enthusiast, you should plan for a capacity of 128 GB or more.
 Otherwise, you will have to delete files or leave space on your smartphone.

-- The presence of a microSD slot will allow you to expand the phone’s memory if needed.
+- The presence of a microSD slot allows you to expand the phone’s memory if necessary.

 |Our choice, Best budget||Best mid-range||Best high-end||Budget alternative||High-end alternative|

 |Xiaomi Redmi Note 11 Pro||Google Pixel 7||iPhone 14 Pro||Google Pixel 6||Samsung Galaxy S23 Ultra|